xo/usql/README.md

 $ usql pg://
 ```

-Please see documentation for [the database driver][Database Support] you are
+See the relevant documentation [on database drivers][databases] for more
-connecting with for more information.
+information.

 ### Connection Examples